ypid/seafile-wiki/Create-server-configuration-by-hand.md

 python manage.py runserver
 ```

 Note: This would only start a basic development server of Django for Seahub, which is enough for a demo or single person usage.
-To setup a production level web server if you need, see [[Deploy Seahub in a production environment]]
+To setup a production level web server if you need, see [[Deploy Seahub With Nginx/Apache]]

 ## Done ##